RogueRope/SurvivalGuide/the-n-principles-of-rogue-rope.md

 ## Yes, you can! <a id="Yes-you-can"></a>

 We value constructive anarchy.
 We believe in doing rather than talking.
 Don’t ask, just do.
-If you fuck up, be sure to be able to reverse the crap you did to the state it was before.
+If you fuck up, be sure to be able to reverse the stuff you did to the state it was before.

 ## Leave No Shit <a id="Leave-No-Shit"></a>